nasa/hermes/pkg/timescaledb/README.md

-# InfluxDB Package
+# TimescaleDB Package

 This package provides integration with TimescaleDB for storing and querying telemetry and event data.

 ## Overview

 The timescaledb package implements a profile provider for connecting to TimescaleDB databases and storing spacecraft telemetry and event data.
-It converts Hermes data structures to TimescaleDB [[TODO]] format and manages the connection to the TimescaleDB server.
+It converts Hermes data structures to TimescaleDB PostgreSQL format and manages the connection to the TimescaleDB server.

 ## Components